freddyaboulton/gradio-tools/README.md

 Simply import the desired tools from `gradio_tool` (or create your own!) and pass to `initialize_agent` from LangChain.

-In this example, we use some pre-built tools to generate images, caption them, and create a videos!
+In this example, we use some pre-built tools to generate images, caption them, and create a video!

 Read the [How It Works](#how-it-works) section to learn how to create your own tools!
 We welcome any new tools to the library!